Release date: 3/20/2018

-STATESVILLE, NC – Carolina Farm Credit recently hosted its 16h annual Agricultural Leadership Institute in Asheville, N.C.
-The institute, held at Omni Grove Park Inn, brought together and celebrated young, beginning, and small farmers.
+STATESVILLE, NC – Carolina Farm Credit recently hosted its 18th annual Agricultural Leadership Institute in Asheville, N.C.
+The institute, held at Omni Grove Park Inn in Asheville, N.C., brought together and celebrated young, beginning, and small farmers.
 It was created to equip these farmers to meet the challenges of modern agriculture and encourages the sharing of ideas and networking within the industry.
-This year, 18 couples participated from farms across Carolina Farm Credit’s territory and were selected for their leadership and achievements.
+This year’s 23 participants were couples or individuals from farms across Carolina Farm Credit’s territory and were selected for their leadership and achievements.

 Other speakers for the Institute included Vance C. Dalton, Jr., CEO of Carolina Farm Credit; Dr. Ted Katsigianis, Vice President of Agriculture at the Biltmore Estate; Tom Haarmann, Manager of Financial Services with Carolina Farm Credit; and Dr. Michael Hester, Director of the Pastoral Counseling and Growth Center in Asheville.
-The group enjoyed a reception and dinner at the Omni Grove Park Inn on Friday evening that was attended by North Carolina State University College of Agriculture and Life Sciences Dean, Dr. Richard Linton and Carolina Farm Credit Board members.
+The group enjoyed a reception and dinner at the Omni Grove Park Inn on Friday evening that was attended by several elected officials and Carolina Farm Credit Board members.
+A bluegrass band from the Asheville area including David Lee, Bryan Konsler, Randy Gardner, Jeff Darnell, George Roland, and Bill Yarborough provided entertainment at the reception.
+The group took a tour of the Biltmore House and learned about their farms on Saturday.

 "We had a very diverse and extremely hard working group this year,” said Vance C. Dalton, Jr., CEO of Carolina Farm Credit.
-"It was evident from their participation and interaction throughout the weekend that this group has a passion for agriculture and is committed to ensuring education remains an integral part of their future.”
+"It was evident from their participation and interaction throughout the weekend that this group has a passion for agriculture and is committed to ensuring education remains an integral part of their future.
+Their dedication to learning renews my faith in the future of North Carolina Agriculture.
+Additionally, the relationships established within the group will hopefully provide opportunities to network with each other and collaborate to be more successful on their individual farms.
+At Carolina Farm Credit, we are committed to providing educational opportunities for young, beginning, and small farmers that will ensure the future success of North Carolina Agriculture and allow us to stay connected with our customers.”

 For 100 years Farm Credit has been supporting rural communities and agriculture with reliable, consistent credit and financial services.